Lymphedema (PDQ®)–Patient Version

 Lymphedema can occur after any cancer or treatment that affects the flow of lymph through the lymph nodes, such as removal of lymph nodes.
 It may develop within days or many years after treatment.
 Most lymphedema develops within three years of surgery.
 Risk factors for lymphedema include the following:

 - Removal and/or radiation of lymph nodes in the underarm, groin, pelvis, or neck.
 The risk of lymphedema increases with the number of lymph nodes affected.
-There is less risk with the removal of only the sentinel lymph node (the first lymph node to receive lymphatic drainage from a tumor).
+There is less risk with the removal of only the sentinel lymph node (the first lymph node in a group of lymph nodes to receive lymphatic drainage from the primary tumor).

 - Slow healing of the skin after surgery.